robrix/A-Swiftly-Tilting-Parser/Parsing with Derivatives in ObjC vs. Swift.md

 ---

-# EPILOGUE: AMBIGUITY is *TERRIFYING*
+# **EPILOGUE: AMBIGUITY is _TERRIFYING_ 😱**

 - Eats RAM, souls

 - Fastest, least productive way to use 10 GB of RAM

-- Easy to introduce, hard to locate in the grammar, harder to solve without rewriting the grammar → breaking assumptions about parse tree structure
+- Easy to cause, hard to debug, harder to fix without rewriting grammar (including reductions)

-- The literature on disambiguation is appropriately vast
+- Disambiguation is well-researched, but disambiguation in derivative parsers is not

-- Disambiguation via compaction (& reductions?) is going to be fun to explore
+- Disambiguation by compaction/reduction looks promising

 ---